19hours/sg-statutes/Acts/Choice of Court Agreements Act.md

 “excluded section 9(4)(a) matter” means any matter mentioned in section 9(4)(a) to which this Act does not apply.

-### Judgment based on contract of insurance or reinsurance
+### Foreign judgment based on contract of insurance or reinsurance

 18\.
 The High Court may not limit or refuse the recognition or enforcement of a foreign judgment in respect of liability under the terms of a contract of insurance or reinsurance on the ground that the liability under the contract includes liability to indemnify the insured or reinsured in respect of —